BMX Racer's Guide to Whisper Transcription

 Batch Processing Pipeline

-For processing large volumes of video content:
+For large volumes of video:

 import os